This article may contain links from our affiliate partners. Please read how we make money!

 When I was looking for some vegetarian lunch ideas, I really wanted to find some recipes that were healthy, light, and easy to store or reheat.
 Hopefully these help you out!][‘

 This recipe checks just about every box there is.
-It’s delicious and done in just a few minutes.
+It’s delicious and done in less then 30 minutes.
 Plus, it only requires a handful of ingredients and each portion comes out to about $2.
 Is there a better vegetarian meal prep idea out there?
 I’m not sure.
-The original recipe calls for garam masala, turmeric, ginger, and chili flakes.
-If you want to dial up the heat with more spices you can.

 For a year now I’ve been obsessed with all things thai peanut!
 From salads, to wraps, to tacos, and pizza.
 This thai salad looks truly amazing.
 The edamame with the quinoa and the perfect peanut dressing to bring it all to life.

 This is by far one of my favorite vegetarian lunch meal preps on this list.
 My advice is to prep the veggies and the dressing separately and each day, use however much you want for lunch!
 100 bonus points for no crazy long diary entry before the recipe.